 He said that she is popular and He said that he is popular are both accepted.

 It didn't accept " He said that she is famous" and corrected it as " He said that she is popular".
 I thought either should be correct!
 (Level 4 past tense excercise)

-Yes, this is correct as "He said he she it is popular" so whichever you used should have been accepted.
+Yes, this is correct as "He said he/ she is popular" so whichever one you used should have been accepted.

 It the same that :"He said that he (she) is famous".
 Where is the mistake??